drmikehenry/install-linux/install-linux.md

 - Web Browser: Firefox Web Browser
 - Email client: Thunderbird Mail

+### System Settings | Hardware | Audio

+- (manual) If `Playback Streams` is shown, check the `mute` icon.
+This disables the sounds accompanying warning dialogs (such as when trying to close a Konsole with multiple tabs open).
+Note that having the slider set to zero is insufficient to disable the sounds.
+May also visit this dialog directly via `kcmshell5 kcm_pulseaudio`.

 ### System Settings | Hardware | Input Devices

 #### ...
 Keyboard